dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

 I hope the user migration functionality I showed in this post helps with your use case.
 This gradual migration works great because it is transparent to your end-users.
 As the deadline approaches and Stormpath prepares to shut down their service, you may need to speed up the migration process.
 Auth0 can help here as well.
 You can [bulk import](https://auth0.com/docs/tutorials/bulk-importing-users-into-auth0) your existing user datastore into Auth0 or since we already wrote the **Get User** script you can send out a mass email to your users letting them know they need to change their password and by clicking on the link in the email their accounts will be migrated to Auth0.

 Now that your migrates woes have been taken care of, let's briefly talk about what Auth0 brings to the table besides authentication and authorization.
+Many features that Auth0 provides can be enabled with the flip of a switch.
+[Multifactor authentication](https://auth0.com/multifactor-authentication) is one such feature.
+You can enable MFA using our in-house MFA solution, [Guardian](https://auth0.com/multifactor-authentication), with just the flip of a switch.

+If you are already using a 3rd party MFA solution or have your own custom solution, you can continue to use it as well.
+The Auth0 [Rules](https://auth0.com/docs/rules) extensibility platform allows you to take control of the authorization workflow.
+Here you can configure any number of events such as triggering 3rd party MFA, performing progressive profiling, and much more.

+We want to make your switch to Auth0 as painless as possible, so we are making the Database Migration feature free for all existing Stormpath customers.
+To help you get up and running faster we are also giving existing Stormpath customers 8 hours of professional services at no cost.

 ## Conclusion

+Stormpath will be shutting down their authentication and authorization API's this summer.
+Customers have until August 18, 2017 to move off the platform.
+At Auth0, we hope to give existing Stormpath customers an easy and smooth transition plan.
+Our database migration feature can start migrating your users today!

+If you are affected by the Stormpath news and want to give Auth0 a try, <a href="javascript:signup()">sign up for a free account</a> and get started today.